There is a big concern facing many businesses and organizations today: The end of life for the Drupal 7 & 8 CMS platforms is coming in November 2021.

 Essentially, all other modules that worked in D8 will work in D9 as long as they don’t contain deprecated code.
 As of April 2020, Drupal was reporting that all 7,000 contributed modules for D8 had been analyzed using drupal-check: 44% had no deprecation warnings, and 56% needed to be updated — but the majority had less than three deprecation warnings.
 Tools for identifying deprecated code are available here for devs, site owners, and content managers.

-While some deprecations will call for extensive refactoring, the good news is that many updates can be made with a simple search-and-replace approach that can begin today, even before 9 is released.
+While some deprecations will call for extensive refactoring, the good news is that many updates can be made with a simple search-and-replace approach that can begin today.

 How Hard Will the Upgrade From 7 to 9 Be?